People's Power Party (Singapore): 2024–present: 2025 general election

-In May 2024, PPP suggested to temporarily suspend COVID-19 vaccination in Singapore "in response to an increasing number of reports indicating significant adverse effects" of such vaccines.
-Ministry of Health of Singapore rejected the calls, citing works referred by PPP had either been debunked or not written by authors cited by PPP.
+In May 2024, the PPP said that COVID-19 vaccination in Singapore should be temporarily suspended "in response to an increasing number of reports indicating significant adverse effects".
+The Ministry of Health rejected the proposal.
 By 21 November 2024, the PPP had formed the People's Alliance for Reform (PAR) with three other parties: DPP, RP, and PV.
-On 23 February 2025, it was announced that the PPP had withdrawn from the coalition, citing strategic differences, though it was stated that the PPP would remain open to future collaboration with PAR.
+On 23 February 2025, it was announced that the PPP had withdrawn from the coalition, citing strategic differences, though the party said that it would remain open to future collaboration with PAR.

 After the release of the new electoral boundaries, Goh reversed his commitment not to contest the election.
-On 3 March 2025, he announced on a Facebook post that the PPP would be contesting Nee Soon GRC due to believing that PAP might field a “well known LGBTQ activist” in the area.
-Goh stated that his party took a “firm stance” against the “LGBTQ agenda”, as they viewed it as a threat to the “sustainability” of Singapore’s population growth.
+On 3 March 2025, he announced on a Facebook post that the PPP would be contesting Nee Soon GRC due to believing that PAP might field a "well known LGBTQ activist" in the area.
+Goh stated that his party opposed the "LGBTQ agenda", considering it a threat to the "sustainability" of Singapore's population growth.

+On 4 April, the party published its manifesto, with the slogan "Make Singapore Home Again".
+Its policies included the abolition of the Goods and Services Tax for essential items, the replacement of the first-past-the-post electoral system with proportional representation, a requirement that foreign citizens reside in Singapore for at least 12 years (with 5 as permanent residents) before obtaining citizenship, and the "protection" of children from pro-LGBTQ materials.